WillX0909/ros_robot/README.md

 This is a demo showing how the robot arm is controlled with keyboard of a Linux laptop.

+The video is uploaded in YouTube with the url: https://www.youtube.com/watch?v=dZh0aEDAp8o

 ## High Level Description